Mriganka69/StudentManagementSystem/README.md

 ## Contributors
 - [Mriganka Shekhar Nath](https://github.com/Mriganka69)
 - [Murchana Bharali](https://github.com/Murchana18)

+## Features to be added soon
+- **Course Management:** Add, edit, and delete courses with relevant details.
+- **Teacher Dashboard:** Manage courses, grades, and attendance for students.

 ## Acknowledgement
 Made it as a Internship project(1) for POWERGRID SHILLONG